Q. Do I qualify for resident pricing for Village-run programs and/or teams?

 Q. Why is the age requirement based on last school year for t-ball, baseball and softball?

-A. For the t-ball, baseball, and softball family of sports, ‘grade’ refers to the grade your child was in during the current, 2017-2018 school year.
+A. For the t-ball, baseball, and softball family of sports, ‘grade’ refers to the grade your child is in during spring of the current school year.
 This is so that we are consistent with high school league standards.